algotrade-research/Statisical-Arbitrage/README.md

 ## Introduction
 ### Hypothesis
 In the Vietnamese stock market, dominated by retail investors, stocks exhibit exaggerated price movements due to overreactions to news or sentiment.
 These deviations from fundamental values result in wider spreads between stock baskets and the VN30F1M futures, which revert to their historical mean, enabling profitable trades via algorithmic mean-reversion strategies.
+### Key Idea
+Statistical arbitrage is a popular algorithmic trading strategy that delivers market-neutral returns, independent of market trends.
+It attracts investors with its diversification benefits and high-reward, low-risk potential—similar to earning high interest from a bank but with greater upside.

+This strategy uses statistical methods to exploit pricing inefficiencies, often via mean-reverting portfolios.
+A classic example, pairs trading, involves trading two correlated securities (long one, short the other) when their price spread diverges, expecting it to revert.
+The model is:

+$$ \frac{dP_t}{P_t} = \alpha \, dt + \beta \frac{dQ_t}{Q_t} + dX_t $$

+Here, $P_t$ and $Q_t$ are stock prices, $\alpha$ is a drift (often small), $\beta$ is the hedge ratio, and $X_t$ is a mean-reverting residual guiding trades.

+In Vietnam, short-selling stocks is banned, making pairs trading unfeasible.
+Instead, this strategy longs a basket of stocks and shorts the VN30F1M futures contract to stay market-neutral.
+The goal is to find:

+$$ \text{VN30F1M} = \text{intercept} + \sum_{i} \beta_i \cdot \text{stock}_i + \text{residual} $$

+where the residual is stationary.
+This adapts statistical arbitrage to Vietnam’s market, offering a profitable, low-risk option for investors.
 ## Related Work

 ## Data